jmboehm/Douglass.jl/README.md

 Douglass.jl is a package for manipulating DataFrames in Julia using a syntax that is very similar to Stata.

+**Note: Douglass.jl is in alpha, and may contain bugs.
+Please do try it out and report your experience.
+When using it in production, please check that the output is correct.**

 ## Installation

 Douglass is not registered.
 To install, type `]` in the Julia command prompt, followed by